MonicaSteffi/OMM12/README.md

 # Data Folder

-It contains annotations derived from different tools for each member of OligoMM communities from different tools.
+It contains annotations derived from different tools for each member of OligoMM communities.

 ## Sub Folders:

+### 1. Marbouty_genbank_and_refseq_proteins_integrated

-1. **Marbouty_genbank_and_refseq_proteins_integrated.zip:** All the unique proteins from RefSeq and Genbank are stored in this folder.
+All the unique proteins from RefSeq and Genbank are stored in this folder.
 For example, “escherichia_coli_strain_Mt1B1_proteins_integrated.faa” file has all unique proteins from Ecoli, in faa format.
 The corresponding R script named **Genbank_RefSeq_proteins_integrate_based_on_coordinates.R** can be found in scripts/R_files/ folder.

-### Annotation results
+### 2. Annotation results

 We used different softwares such as dbCAN2, eggNOG, OperonMapper and KOFAMSCAN  to get proper annotations for integrated proteins.